soduco/soduco.github.io/team.md

 **[Julie Gravier](http://cams.ehess.fr/doctorants-et-post-doctorants/)**, PostDoc Student:
 * Dynamics of co-evolution of the urban space and its social organisations modelling.

+**Laureencia Morice**, Intern, Master 1 (EHESS):
+*  Manual annotation of named entities in a selection of directories,
+*  Feedback on annotation tool,
+*  Manual vectorisation of old maps.

 # EPITA / LRDE